 A few years ago, the Internet started getting littered with blog posts about switching cameras.
 Goodbye Nikon, I'm switching to Sony.
 Goodbye Canon, I'm switching to Fuji.

-A few weeks ago, I watched a video of an Australian photography who is switching back from Sony to Nikon.
+A few weeks ago, I watched a video of an Australian photographer who is switching back from Sony to Nikon.
 His reasons had nothing to do with the Sony camera itself.
 He said it was wonderful.
 The problem was that he couldn't get support from Sony, but Nikon Professional Services was great.

 Here's a guy who makes his living traveling the world and shooing in unforgiving climates and locations.
-When his camera needs service, he needs to deal with a support agency that understand and works with him.
+When his camera needs service, he needs to deal with a support agency that understands and works with him.
 Apparently, Sony doesn't have that kind of support and Nikon does.

 When you buy a camera, there is usually a system of supporting accessories and services built up around it.
 Some of the older makes, like Canon and Nikon, have built up a large and comprehensive system to support their products.

 You have to decide if this matters to you.
 What happens when something goes wrong?
 Can you get accessories for your camera?
-How many options do you have from the manufacturer and third party vendors?
+How many options do you have from the manufacturer and third-party vendors?
 Does your software recognize the RAW files you create from your camera?